 History of Physics Group

 The Group is planning three or four meetings in 2015, either on its own or in partnership with other IOP Groups or other organisations.
-The first will be on 4 March at the IOP, joint with the Women in Physics Group; the second will be From Hooke to Helioseismology in Leicester on 9-10 April.
+The first will be The Lives and Times of Pioneering Women in Physics at the IOP on 4 March; the second will be From Hooke to Helioseismology in Leicester on 9-10 April.

 About the Group